Ok, not that kind of peril.

 A peril is any event, situation, or incident that causes property damage or loss.
 Fire, theft, wind, and vandalism are common perils that homeowners insurance can cover.
 It’s important to understand which perils your policy covers so you know when you can count on your insurance to pick up the repair bill if necessary.

 No home insurance policy covers every single type of loss event.
-Moreover, the type of policy you have determines how many perils are covered.
+The type of policy you have determines how many perils are covered.

-Policies that offer basic and broad coverage only cover perils that are named in the policy (this is also called named-perils coverage).
-The 16 named perils are:
+Policies that offer basic and broad coverage only cover perils that are named in the policy (this is also called named perils coverage).